July 14th, 2017

 In 726, the first leader, or Doge (Duke), of Venice was elected.
 By 1082, following decades of conflict, the city finally became a republic independent of the Byzantine empire.
 Venice came to be a great maritime power in the Mediterranean—the principal crossroads between the East and West—and the most prosperous commercial and cultural centre of the civilised world.
 Its mercantile interests were further strengthened in 1204 when the Venetians participated in the Fourth Crusade, capturing the Byzantine capital of Constantinople.
 Thereafter, Venice dominated trade throughout the Byzantine empire, eventually ruling the adjoining mainland province of Venetia, as well as Cyprus and a number of Greek islands.

+Today, engineers and conservationists work tirelessly to preserve Venice's unique floating foundation system.
+Despite these modern challenges, Venice's original wooden foundation system continues to demonstrate the ingenious engineering solutions of its ancient builders.
 In spite of these issues, Venice continues to be a tourist magnet and leading cultural centre, attracting more than 20 million visitors each year.
-Hosting the world’s largest and oldest art festival, the Venice Art Biennale, the city offers myriads of remarkable art, architecture, craft, music, and literature—not the mention the romantic allure of a Gondola ride through the evocative Grand Canal and winding labyrinth of waterways.
+Hosting the world’s largest and oldest art festival, the Venice Art Biennale, the city offers myriads of remarkable art, architecture, craft, music, and literature—not the mention the romantic allure of a Gondola ride in Venice through the evocative Grand Canal and winding labyrinth of waterways.
+While modern Venice faces new challenges, some experiences remain timeless.
+A Private Gondola Ride in Venice offers the most authentic way to appreciate the city's unique construction and architecture from the very waters that shaped its destiny.
 The charm and sheer resilience of the city of Venice is simply astounding.
 As Petrarch once said, it’s “another world”.
-With so many enchanting antiquities, magnificent Piazzas, and secret gardens, it’s no surprise that Italy’s Floating City is considered one of the most beautiful destinations in the world.
+With so many enchanting antiquities, magnificent Piazzas, and secret gardens of Venice, it’s no surprise that Italy’s Floating City is considered one of the most beautiful destinations in the world.